satyamsah/golang-docker/readme.md

 This is running in non-deamon mode for troubleshooting and log analysis.

-5. Accesing the output: I exposed the output as a web service.
+5.  **Accesing the output**: I exposed the output as a web service.
 So, Open browser and type:

      `http://localhost:9081/multiplefileswordcount`

 4. Optional: The output will be dynamically generated in the docker container in the `output` directory.
 Enter into the container using following command: